ChetanParmarHQ/SQL-Projects/README.md

 This repository is a growing portfolio of hands-on SQL work.
 Every project follows the same idea: take a real or sample dataset, model it in a relational database, and answer practical business questions through progressively richer queries (retrieval, filtering, joins, aggregation, and subqueries).

+The repository also includes an **Assignments** directory with focused SQL practice tasks that build core database skills from basics to advanced topics.

 New projects will be added over time, each as a self-contained folder.

 ---